 The program is administered by the Township of King at a cost of approximately $20,000.00 funded by municipal tax dollars.

 Licensed Applicators & the Regulatory Authorities

-To ensure that all precautions as prescribed by the Provincial Ministry of Environment are followed, the Township of King contract the services of an experienced licensed applicator to carry out the monitoring and larviciding activities.
-The contractor must obtain its license from the Ministry of Environment (MOE).
+To ensure that all precautions as prescribed by the Ministry of Environment, Conservation and Parks (MOECP) are followed, the Township of King contract the services of an experienced licensed applicator to carry out the monitoring and larviciding activities.
+The contractor must obtain its license from the MOECP.
 In addition.
-Licensed applicators must apply annually to the MOE for a permit to apply larvicide.
-As a condition of the permit, the licensed applicator is required to monitor and document the before and after results of the application and then file a report to the MOE for their review and approval.
+Licensed applicators must apply annually to the MOECP for a permit to apply larvicide.
+As a condition of the permit, the licensed applicator is required to monitor and document the before and after results of the application and then file a report to the MOECP for their review and approval.
 A copy of this report is also provided to the Township.